About the workshop

-This edition brought together academic experts and policymakers to create synergies and foster a dialogue on critical issues in transatlantic security, with a focus on challenges posed to military alliances and the use of military force in the 21st Century.
-This diverse group of participants from the unique networks offered by EISS, NDC, and CSDS aimed to identify new and emerging critical policy areas facing military alliances such as NATO, today and in the future.
+This edition brought together academic experts and policymakers to create synergies and foster a dialogue on critical issues in transatlantic security, with a focus on challenges posed to military alliances and the use of military force in the 21st century.

-We invited scholars to send paper proposals related to the topic or the workshop.
+We invited scholars to send paper proposals related to the topic of the workshop.
 Papers could address, but were not limited to, the following topics:

 • Military alliances and the evolution of doctrines